Hypselospinus: History and naming

 In the 1880s, the Natural History Museum, London, purchased multiple collections of fossils discovered by Charles Dawson from the region Hastings.
 Among these collections of specimens were multiple individuals identified as species of Iguanodon by British palaeontologist Richard Lydekker, from the Early Cretaceous Wadhurst Clay Formation.
 The first of these specimens, NHMUK R.1635, was found in Shornden Quarry over distance of 50 yard, and includes a partial and believed to be from a single individual.
 As the specimen was smaller than and younger than the similar and nearby species Iguanodon dawsoni and the pelvis showed some differences, Lydekker chose to name the new species Iguanodon fittoni in 1889, with the species name honouring William Henry Fitton who had worked in the Early Cretaceous strata of England.

-As well as I. fittoni, Lydekker identified another new species of Iguanodon, I. hollingtonensis, from among the material collected by Dawson in Hollington Quarry near Hastings.
+As well as I. fittoni, Lydekker identified another new species of Iguanodon, I. hollingtoniensis, from among the material collected by Dawson in Hollington Quarry near Hastings.
 Also from the Wadhurst Clay Formation, Lydekker identified a series of specimens (NHMUK R.1148, R.1629, and R.1632) as being from the same individual.
 While he had previously considered NHMUK R.1148, a partial right leg, as I. dawsoni, based on its smaller size and differences in the he chose to name the new species in 1889.
-Lydekker also assigned to I. hollingtonensis a single individual bearing the specimen numbers NHMUK R.811, R.811b, and R.604, and identified the partial skeleton NHMUK R.33 as belonging to either I. fittoni or I. hollingtonensis though he could not identify which.
+Lydekker also assigned to I. hollingtoniensis a single individual bearing the specimen numbers NHMUK R.811, R.811b, and R.604, and identified the partial skeleton NHMUK R.33 as belonging to either I. fittoni or I. hollingtoniensis though he could not identify which.